‘Frozen 2’ leads box office again; ‘Playmobil’ flops

 The Walt Disney Co. animated sequel has already grossed $919.7 million worldwide.
 It will soon become the sixth Disney release this year to cross $1 billion, a record sure to grow to seven once “Star Wars: The Rise of Skywalker” hits theaters later this month.
 Early next week, Disney will cross $10 billion at the global box office this year.

 But the weekend overall at the box office was yet another disappointing one for the movie industry.
-A handful of under-performing releases and a relatively thin wide-release schedule have only grown the roughly 7% slide in domestic ticket sales from last year.
+A handful of under-performing releases and a relatively thin wide-release schedule hasn’t helped the 5.6% slide in domestic ticket sales from last year, according to data firm Comscore.

 A handful of companies combined to produce the $75 million French film, including Wild Bunch and Pathe.